Bicycle Accident Statute of Limitations in San Diego

 California Code of Civil Procedure § 335.1

-This time limit applies to personal injury claims seeking compensation for:
+This applies to claims for:

 • Medical expenses